Phpillip/phpillip/doc/content/formats.md

 ## The Markdown header

+YAML, JSON and XML are key/values formats, so they can be easily parsed as associative array.

-The markdown format is a bit special, the content of the file will be parsed and converted to HTML and stored into a `content` key.
+The Markdown can't.
+That's why Phpillip's markdown parser is a bit special.

+The content of the file is parsed and converted to HTML.
+The result is then stored into the `content` key of an associative array.

-You can define key and value for content by writing a YAML header:
+You can define additional keys and values for content by writing a YAML header:

 ``` markdown
 ---